SergioDVA17/Orbit/README.md

 # Libraries Used
 Credit to [Kizito Nwose](https://github.com/kizitonwose/) for his [Calendar library](https://github.com/kizitonwose/Calendar).
 It is very well documented and thus quite easy to implement.

 Credit to [PhilJay](https://github.com/PhilJay) for his [MPAndroidChat library](https://github.com/PhilJay/MPAndroidChart).
-The graphics and chart would have taken much longer without it!
+The graphics and charts would have taken much longer without it!